Ichaelus/Github-Classifier/Documentation/Documentation.md

 The readme turned out to need a lot more (~6000).
 This all was implemented using the *Tfidf-Vectorizer* from the sklearn-package.

-> **Word embeddings:** An alternative approach is to not represent a document as a vector accounting for all used words but to represent each word as vector which holds information about the context of it.
+> **Word embedding:** An alternative approach is to not represent a document as a vector accounting for all used words but to represent each word as vector which holds information about the context of it.
-So we end up with a matrix where each row stands for such a wordrepresenation.
+So we end up with a matrix where each row stands for such a word representation.
 This embedding is learned through algorithms like presented in [this paper](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).
-A so called __Word2Vec__ model pretrained on Google-News articles which has a vocabulary size of 3 million distinct words is being used herefore.
+A so called __Word2Vec__ model pre-trained on Google-News articles which has a vocabulary size of 3 million distinct words is being used here for.
 Each word-vector is fed into a recurrent neural network (explained later) one after another.

 > **Character by character:**